-It is recommended that this be incorporated with a safety training programme, which will also be required for all employees working on the Solar Power site.
+It is recommended that this be incorporated with a safety-training programme, which will be required for all employees working on the Power Line site.

 2.8 Environmental Management Staff: Roles and Responsibilities

 Documentation detailing the management structure that includes the organisational structure encompassing all staff responsible for environmental work will be outlined within the CESMP/OESMP.